This post contains affiliate links for which, if you click, we may make a small commission at no cost to you.

 Times are a little different now, and, well, everyone already has a toaster.

 In the age of digitalization, almost all financial transactions are done online and mobile banking is ubiquitous.
-To attract new customers, many banks will simply offer you cash when you open an account with them when you meet specific requirements (more on that later).
+To attract new customers, many banks will offer you cash when you open an account with them when you meet specific requirements (more on that later).

 So, if you are looking to make easy money with no risk, then bank account churning is for you.

-What are Bank Account Bonuses?
+What Are Bank Account Bonuses?

-Bank Account bonuses are used as an incentive to attract new customers by offering a monetary bonus and are usually between $50 and $200 when a new account owner meets specified terms and conditions.
+Bank Account bonuses are used to attract new customers by offering a monetary bonus and are usually between $50 and $200 when a new account owner meets specified terms and conditions.
 The terms and conditions can be as basic as having 2 direct deposits of $500 or more or can be a little more complicated.

 How long have you had your main bank account?
 I’ve had Chase since 2011.
 Therefore, this technically makes me a sticky customer, yet I often wonder, “Are there other banks offering better services?”
 Probably.
 But is it easy to close your bank, and update all your linked accounts to the new bank for the average customer?